cossacklabs/themis/README.md

 # Installation

 Refer to the [Installation](https://docs.cossacklabs.com/themis/installation/) page to install Themis for your mobile, web, desktop, or server-side application.
-We highly recommend [**installation packages**](https://docs.cossacklabs.com/themis/installation/installation-from-packages/) instead of building from source.
+We highly recommend [installation packages](https://docs.cossacklabs.com/themis/installation/installation-from-packages/) instead of building from source.

 # Languages

-Themis is available for the following languages/platforms, refer to [language howtos](https://docs.cossacklabs.com/themis/getting-started/#language-howtos) for each language/platform:
+Themis is available for the following languages/platforms, refer to [language howtos](https://docs.cossacklabs.com/themis/getting-started/#language-howtos) for each:

 | Platform | Documentation | Examples | Version |
 | :----- | :----- | :------ | :--- |